hakimshifat/ONotes1/Chemical Bonding.md

 2. The Atoms with valence or bonding orbital(half filled) should approach sufficiently close to one another with the axis of their orbitals in proper allignment
 ### The Amount Of energy is given off or released per mole at the time of overlapping of atomic orbitals to form a bond is termed as Bond Energy/Stablizition Energy

+The Overlapping of Atomic Orbitals halts/stops  at a stage when the atomic nucleus have come close enough to exercise/feel the repulsive force from the other atom which balances the force of merger.

+##### The Equilibrium Distance at which the two atomic nucleus are now held is called the Bond Length

+### Stronger Bond>>Shorter Length>>More Energy Set free

 ## For next Class
 - [ ]